Albert Thomas (American politician): Congressional career

-When long-time congressman Joe H. Eagle did not seek reelection in 1936 so he could run for the United States Senate, Thomas sought and won the Democratic nomination, which was tantamount to election.
+When long-time congressman Joe H. Eagle did not seek reelection in 1966 so he could run for the United States Senate, Thomas sought and won the Democratic nomination, which was tantamount to election.
 In that primary, Thomas beat Houston mayor Oscar F. Holcombe in what was something of an upset.
 The Eighth District of Texas at that time comprised all of Harris County, which included the state's largest city, Houston.

 In Congress, Thomas was a protégé of Texas Senator (later President) Lyndon B. Johnson but maintained a generally conservative voting record.
 In 1949, he became chairman of the House subcommittee on independent office appropriations.
 He also served on the subcommittee on defense appropriations and on the joint committee on Texas House delegation.
 He was a typical Southern Democrat who through seniority rose to be the Chairman of the House Appropriations Committee's subcommittee on defense.
 In that capacity, he was able to steer projects to Texas including supporting Johnson's proposal to build the Corpus Christi Naval Air Station.
 Thomas also served on the Joint Committee on Atomic Energy and was instrumental in securing the location of the United States National Aeronautics & Space Administration's Manned Spacecraft Center (later named after Lyndon Johnson) in Houston in 1961.
-Since its inception, Johnson Space Center has served as mission control for every U.S. manned space flight including Apollo 11, the first lunar landing.
+Since its inception, Johnson Space Center has served as mission control for every U.S. crewed space flight including Apollo 11, the first lunar landing.

 Thomas was a member of the Suite 8F Group, a group of influential businessmen that included his college roommate at Rice University, George R. Brown.
 Brown's company Brown and Root donated the land on which the Johnson Space Center would be located to Rice University.
 Then Vice President Lyndon Johnson was chairman of the Space Council, and Thomas, a member of the NASA board, played leading roles in the eventual acceptance of Rice University's offer.

 Along with the majority of the Texan delegation, Thomas declined to sign the 1956 Southern Manifesto opposing the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.
 Thomas voted against the Civil Rights Acts of 1957 and 1960, but voted in favor of the 24th Amendment to the U.S. Constitution and the Civil Rights Act of 1964, and did not vote on the Voting Rights Act of 1965.